whoisYoges/website/content/blog/static-website-optimization-tips.md

 Static websites are those that are built using only HTML, CSS, and JavaScript, and do not rely on server-side scripting or databases.
 These types of websites are fast, secure, and easy to maintain, but they can still benefit from optimization to improve their load times and overall performance.

 ## Optimization Tips
-for static websites include using a content delivery network (CDN), minifying HTML, CSS, and JavaScript, and compressing images.
-Additionally, it is important to make sure your website is mobile-friendly and uses responsive design so that it can be easily viewed on any device.

 ### Minimize HTTP requests
 Use less number of files as possible as you can; Combine and minify CSS and JavaScript files, and use [CSS sprites](https://www.w3schools.com/css/css_image_sprites.asp) to reduce the number of images that need to be loaded.